abulnaga1/personal-website/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "SiV0"
-  content = "I am center aligned :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Integrated Photonics" content = "Nanophotonics for Quantum Networks" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).